Don’t Just Do Something, Sit There!

 I wrestled with this question for a long time.
 I martialled my strengths, my weaknesses, my skills and my experience.
 I created a compelling CV and landed a great job as the first business manager of a rapidly expanding international school in Kyiv, Ukraine.
 Yet again I threw myself into the sense of purpose that this provided.
 In one year I and my Ukrainian team of 60 battled through the challenges of creating a stable platform from which the school could function and grow.

 More doing, more achieving, more observable success.
 But still no real answer to my question “who am I ?”

 A turning point was discovering the writing of Thich Nhat Hanh.
 On my first mindfulness retreat at Plum Village, there was a lightbulb moment when I realised that I’d been chasing ‘out there’, instead of looking ‘in here’ — to the voice within me that had the answer all along.

 I learned how to be still.
 I learned how to connect with my breath and follow its gentle flow in and out of my body.
 I learned how to observe my random thoughts with curiosity rather than judgement.
 I learned how to be truly present and aware, to accept and be grateful for what is.
 I learned how to create the space in my everyday life to tune into what really matters.

 With practice, patience and time, my purpose became clearer.
 The work I now do as a coach is to help leaders create space for themselves, and hold the space for others to grow.

 In helping others, I know I am helping myself.
 And with Mindful Command® I’m able to sustain this through the inevitable cycle of dark and light.

-This blog is adapted from a talk I gave for purpose-driven entrepreneurs at this year’s Happy Startup Summercamp
+This blog is adapted from a talk I gave in 2018 to purpose-driven entrepreneurs at the Happy Startup Summercamp